Peaceful protest urged in fatal police shooting of Black man

 Lafayette police asked state police to investigate — standard procedure in the state for shootings by local officers.

-The incident was the third shooting by Lafayette police since mid-July.
+This was the third shooting by Lafayette police since mid-July.
 State police said a man was critically wounded last month after being shot during an altercation with police.
-Another man was in stable condition after being shot during a burglary investigation earlier this month.
+Another man was in stable condition after being shot during a burglary investigation this month.